nayuki/MamIRC/doc/setup.markdown

 Steps for Linux setup
 ---------------------

-0. The machine must have Git and Java JDK (7+) installed.
+0. The machine must have Git and Java Development Kit 7+ installed.
+OpenJDK and Oracle JDK are acceptable.
 You need basic proficiency with the command line.

 0. Create a new empty directory for MamIRC.